 I have a bias, which is that I do not believe people really choose self-destruction.
-(A friend told me other day that smoking can be understand as a way of connecting with the breath, so there you have it.)
-As retrograde and 50-Shades as tango can be, I am committed to finding in what we are in fact reaching for something liberating.
+(A yogi told me the other day that smoking can be understand as a way of connecting with the breath, so there you have it.)
+As retrograde and 50-Shades as tango can be, I am committed to finding how we are in fact reaching for something liberating.
 And I think I may have found it.

 In 1990 Mihály Csíkszentmihályi wrote a research book called Flow, which has now become a common psychological concept.
 Flow is a measurable degree of absorption in action in such a way that the actor loses track of time, distractions, and even sometimes physical needs such as food.
 The exciting aspect of this discovery is the recognition of the pleasure which arises from the experience of full concentration and absorption.

 Obviously Flow is a desirable and now sought-after state.
 I think Argentine Tango dancing compels us to Flow.
 This is why it is so satisfying.
 When we dance, we are using intensely multiple dimensions of our being: not only physical, but also intellectual and emotional.
 And we can’t check out or become distracted because another person is so closely attentive.
 It is the aspect of mutual concentration which compels us and keeps us in the state of Argentine Tango Flow.

 Flow is the simultaneous experience of:

 - Intense and focused concentration on the present moment

 - A sense of personal control or agency over the situation or activity

 - A distortion of temporal experience, one’s subjective experience of time is altered